nj-coder/nj-timepicker/README.md

 ```

 #### `picker.getValue(param)`
 The getValue method gets the value of the picker.
-It take one optional argument.
+It takes an optional argument.
 ```js
 picker.getValue();
 // result object